The Meg (2018)

 By the Geezer of Oz

 Perhaps I am being a tad harsh on this film.
 After all, if you leave your brain at the door it is mildly entertaining, although it is terribly cliché and the action is patchy.
 The storyline is, in some spots, preposterous and somewhat disjointed, but viewers seeking some mindless entertainment should get what they bargained for.
-Director Jon Turtletaub (Cool Runnings, While You Were Sleeping, National Treasure, Last Vegas) is an odd choice in my opinion.
-He still does a fair job here, but it seems like he phones it in somewhat, as does most of the cast.
+Director Jon Turtletaub (Cool Runnings, While You Were Sleeping, National Treasure, Last Vegas), who is an odd choice for this film in my opinion, still does a fair job here, but it seems like he phones it in somewhat, as does most of the cast.